 The Old Waste Pond was constructed in the mid-1970s and was permitted under a National Pollutant Discharge Elimination System (NPDES) permit issued in April 1979.
 NPDES permits are concerned with surface water and do not address ground water.
 Seepage was observed from the eastern dike, and a second dike was constructed around the Old Waste Pond in 1980.
 The channel between the two dikes was filled with brine to create a hydraulic barrier to discharges.
 The NPDES permit was renewed in 1989; however, it was not renewed by the State of Utah when it expired in 1994.
 The Utah Division of Water Quality in the non-renewal letter stated they were not permitting 'no-discharge' facilities.

 Rising levels of the Great Salt Lake inundated the Old Waste Pond in April, 1984.
 Wastewater was diverted to a holding area while dikes were repaired.
 The repaired dike sections were breached in June, 1984, and wastewater was diverted to Pond 1 West, a solar evaporation pond.
 In June, 1985, lake water breached the solar ponds, and wastewater was diverted to the Current Waste Pond.
-The Old Waste Pond was inundated until the the early 1990s, at which time its dikes were repaired.
+The Old Waste Pond was inundated until the early 1990s, at which time its dikes were repaired.
 Wastewater was not discharged to the Old Waste Pond again until November, 2017.

 On November 21, 2016 the Director issued a Warning Letter of Violation based on evidence of an ongoing, unpermitted discharge of pollutants to waters of the state from the US Magnesium facility.
 The letter requested US Magnesium to submit an application for a ground water discharge permit.